Async governance glossary

-What Is Large language model (LLM)?
+What is Large language model (LLM)?

 Last updated: April 2026